 HCV infection is a life-threatening disease that affects approximately 3.2 million people in the United States and causes inflammation of the liver, significantly increasing the risk that a patient will develop liver failure or liver cancer.
 Genotype 1 HCV is the most prevalent HCV genotype in North America, the European Union and Japan.
 Our Phase 3 clinical trial ADVANCE is designed to evaluate telaprevir in treatment-naïve patients with genotype 1 HCV, with the goal of supporting registration of telaprevir by establishing that telaprevir-based treatment regimens can significantly improve sustained viral response, or SVR, rates while decreasing the total treatment duration for most patients from 48 weeks to 24 weeks.
 Our Phase 3 clinical trial REALIZE is designed to evaluate a telaprevir-based treatment regimen in each major category of patients with genotype 1 HCV who have failed to achieve an SVR with prior treatment with pegylated-interferon, or peg-IFN, and ribavirin, or RBV.
 We designed our registration program based on data from our Phase 2b clinical trials, including data from our PROVE 1 and PROVE 2 clinical trials in treatment-naïve patients, in which the SVR rates in the 24-week telaprevir-based treatment arms were 61% and 69% compared to 41% and 46% in the control arms, respectively.
-Our registration program also is based on promising interim data from our Phase 2b clinical trial in treatment-experienced patients.
-Safety data from our Phase 2 clinical trials indicated that the most common adverse events, regardless of treatment assignment, were fatigue, rash, headache and nausea.
+Our registration program also is based on promising interim data from our Phase 2b clinical trials indicated that the most common adverse events, regardless of treatment assignment, were fatigue, rash, headache and nausea.
 Gastrointestinal disorders, skin adverse events, including rash and pruritus, and anemia were more frequent, and the rash more frequently severe, in the telaprevir arms than in the control arms over the dosing period.
 We are collaborating on the global clinical development program for telaprevir with Janssen Pharmaceutica, N.V., a Johnson & Johnson company, and Mitsubishi Tanabe Pharma Corporation.
-We have retained exclusiv patients.
+We have retained exclusive commercial rights to telaprevir in North America.

+Cystic fibrosis is an inherited disorder that results in a progressive decline in lung function and a significant decrease in the life expectancy of patients with CF. The drug candidates that we are developing for CF are designed to address the underlying cause of CF by partially restoring the function of defective cystic fibrosis transmembrane conductance regulator, or CFTR, proteins in CF patients.
 In October 2008, we completed a Phase 2a clinical trial of VX-770 in 39 patients with CF who had the G551D mutation that involved dosing VX-770 over 14-day and 28-day periods.
 The primary endpoint for this clinical trial was safety, and no serious adverse events attributable to VX-770 were observed.
 Based on the promising lung function data from this clinical trial, as measured by improvements in FEV1, the lung function test most commonly used to monitor CF disease progression, and based also on observed changes in biomarkers that seek to measure the activity of the CFTR protein, we are working with regulatory authorities in North America and Europe to finalize the design of a registration program for VX-770.